 What Escrow Accounts Don’t Cover

 While escrow accounts collect homeowner’s insurance and property taxes, they do not cover other home-related expenses.
-Utilities, Homeowner’s Association fees, or supplemental tax bills are separate expenses and unrelated to escrow accounts.
+For example, utilities, Homeowner’s Association fees, or supplemental tax bills are separate expenses unrelated to escrow accounts.

 Do You Need A Mortgage Escrow Account?

 While many homeowners can pay for their annual tax and insurance on their own, it places the burden of responsibility on them to ensure they have the funds and submit payments when they are due.
 The upside of not having a mortgage escrow account is lower monthly mortgage payments.